9romise/eslint-import-resolver-oxc/README.md

 More info see [oxc-resolver](https://github.com/oxc-project/oxc-resolver?tab=readme-ov-file#options)

 If you use `TypeScript`, you can set `tsconfig.configFile` to specify the path of `tsconfig.json`.
 If there is a `tsconfig.json` in the root of your workspace, it will be set automatically by default.

+## Who is using?

+- [`Rel1cx/eslint-react`](https://github.com/Rel1cx/eslint-react) - A series of composable ESLint rules for libraries and frameworks that use React as a UI runtime.

 ## Motivation